isc-projects/stork/doc/user/troubleshooting.rst

               the communication between ``stork-server`` and ``stork-agent`` works correctly, which implies that the cause of the problem is between the Stork agent and the daemons.
-The most likely issue is that none of the Kea/BIND 9 daemons are running. ``stork-agent`` communicates with the BIND 9 and Kea since 3.0.0 version daemons directly; however, for Kea prior to 3.0.0 version, it communicates with the Kea DHCPv4 and Kea DHCPv6 servers via the Kea Control Agent.
+The most likely issue is that none of the Kea/BIND 9 daemons are running. ``stork-agent`` communicates with the BIND 9 and Kea since 3.0.0 version daemons directly; however, for Kea versions prior to 3.0.0, it communicates with the Kea DHCPv4 and Kea DHCPv6 servers via the Kea Control Agent.
 If only the "CA" daemon is displayed in the Stork interface, the Kea Control Agent is running, but the DHCP daemons are not.